nickolasrm/MoodleStudentDataScraper/README.md

 **How to use it**
 1. Clone this repository by `git clone https://github.com/nickolasrm/moodle-student-data-scraper`
-2. Open the file data.cfg in a text editor of your preference
+2. Open the file data.cfg on a text editor of your preference
 3. Put required data
    * Username: `username = "your_moodle_username"`
    * Password: `password = "your_moodle_password"`